Last year my mom and I found about a local event called the

 I love old portraits, I thought these were pretty cool.
 Look at all the cool 40's (?) hairstyles!

-You don't see many plus-size mannequins, so I thought this was pretty cool.
-But, if I read the tag right they wanted like $1000.00 dollars for it, way outta my price range.
+don't see many plus-size mannequins, so I thought this was pretty cool.
+But, if I read the tag right they wanted like $1000.00 dollars for

-This sign was really cool too.
-I love the colors, but it was a tad out of my price range.
-But, it's from a local vintage store so If I start to obsess I can always go there and see if they still have it, or some other cool signs.
+price range.
+But, it's from a local vintage store so If I start to obsess I can always go

 Anyway, we walked around for a bit and saw some cool stuff but nothing we couldn't live without.
 So after we made the rounds and saw all the booths we left empty handed.
 It was fun to see all the stuff people had for sale and some of the re-purposed stuff.
 But, I didn't see anything really unique.
 Most of the stuff I saw has been trendy on a lot of design/ vintage blogs for awhile.
 But it's always fun to see cool vintage stuff.
 I have kind of a hard time at vintage/antique type stores.
 They have lots of cool stuff, but for me one of the best parts of getting vintage stuff is finding it in a thrift store or at an estate sale.
 There's just a high you get when you find it "in the wild" that you don't get in antique malls.
 But antique fairs/malls etc are great for finding stuff that is harder to find in thrifts like vintage lamps, some vintage furniture and signs.
 There are also some vintage/antique stores that have pretty good prices.
 But in antique fairs/malls you just don't get that same high and I always think in the back of my head that I cold find that item for cheaper in a thrift store.
 Nonetheless I do love browsing antique/vintage stores, though it can be a bit overwhelming, even if I don't tend to buy as much.
 All in all it was a pretty good time and we'll probably be back next year.